kentico-ericd/xperience-multichannel-sample/README.md

     area-options-allowed-widgets="new[] { CommonWidgetProperties.IDENTIFIER, SystemComponentIdentifiers.RICH_TEXT_WIDGET_IDENTIFIER, SystemComponentIdentifiers.FORM_WIDGET_IDENTIFIER }" />
 ```

 Both editable areas also reference a widget which is available on both sites, stored in the `Common` project.
+You may find it useful to implement a service which returns the list of allowed widgets for specific pages/sites as outlined in [this article](https://community.kentico.com/blog/defining-editable-area-restrictions).

 ### Site-specific layouts and resources, common view components